DjangoGirls/organizer-manual/faq/README.md

 > We are trans-inclusive and welcome applications from all women.

 You can add this to your FAQ, or to your event description on your event website.
+If you'd like to learn more about trans people, you might want to take a look at [this illustrated book about gender](http://www.thegenderbook.com/), [this comic](http://www.roostertailscomic.com/comic/queer-101-third-edition/), or any of the many other introductions to trans issues on the internet.
+Thanks to the [Pyladies FAQ](http://kit.pyladies.com/en/latest/faqs.html) for pointing us to these excellent resorces.

 **Q: Is there a Django Girls for men?**